Upcoming Rides, Attractions, Refurbishments, and More!

 Timed to coincide with the 2026 release of Lucasfilm’s The Mandalorian and Grogu, expect a brand new mission on the iconic Millennium Falcon: Smugglers Run ride at Hollywood Studios.

 The epic visuals for the new mission will be made using the same software and design team behind many of the virtual sets for The Mandalorian.
 Thanks to their graphical wizardry (plus some Imagineering know-how), you’ll feel like you’re flying right alongside Mando and Grogu on a daring mission.
+Check out this resource if you are wondering how to find the hidden Millennium Falcon.

 Pueblo Esperanza / Tropical Americas (Dinoland Re-Theming)